Chuacx13/NUSMatch/README.md

 We intend to create a web application that allows students to find project mates and form study groups.

+Milestone 1 features

+- Authentication without verification
+- Basic website navigation

+Milestone 2 features

+- Updates on Authentication
+- Verification of NUSNET ID to ensure that users are from NUS
+- Private and Public Routes
+- Prevent access to certain pages based on the user’s authentication status
+- Profile
+  - Users can view and edit their own profiles
+  - Created a 'Profiles' database using MongoDB
+- Group
+  - Users can create, view, edit, and join/request to join groups
+  - Created a 'Groups' database using MongoDB
+- Search
+  - Users can find other users and groups based on keywords
+  - Profile and Group tabs for categorizing search results

+  Milestone 3 features

+- Improve benefits of web applications
+- Groups
+  - Request to Join function
+- Chat (if time permits)
+- Algorithm (if time permits)
+- Schedule (if time permits)
+- Enhance user experience:
+  - Responsive page design for use with mobile phones and tablets
+  - Authentication feature: Forgot password function
+  - Profile feature: Upload profile picture function
+  - Search feature: Implement filters
+- Application Testing
+  - Unit and Integration testing using Jest and React Testing Library
+  - System testing to verify the web application's functionality using Selenium
+  - Acceptance testing to simulate user interaction with the web application

+# 5.1.
+Completed Features

-## 5.1.
-Authentication Interface (Completed)
+## 5.1.1.
+Authentication

-An Authentication Interface that allows only users with NUS email to login and sign-up.
+An Authentication feature that allows only users with NUS email to login and register.
+We made use of Firebase SDK Authentication to create users and authenticate users.

+___Register Form___
-During sign-ups, users would be prompted to fill up their personal details for their profile.
+Users are prompted to fill up their NUSNET ID and password for their profile.
+Additionally, users would need to confirm their password again.

+Upon successful verification, a verification link would be sent to their email.

+___Login Form___

+Users are prompted to fill in their NUSNET ID and password for authentication.

+Test Cases:
+1. User not verified
+2. Prompt: 'Email not verified.
+Verify before logging in'
+3. User not registered
+4. Prompt: ‘User does not exist.
+Sign up first!'
+5. User and password does not match
+6. Prompt: ‘NUSNET ID and Password does not match.’
+7. User verified, registered, password match
+	Navigate to ‘./pages/Home.js’
 Purpose:

-- To ensure that users are from NUS
+1. To ensure that users are from NUS
-- To allow every user to have an account that is only accessible to themselves
+2. To allow every user to have an account that is only accessible to themselves
-- To prevent user’s information from being accessed by other parties
+3. To prevent user’s information from being accessed by other parties
+4. To ensure that website can access user’s authentication details to display the right buttons and functions

-## 5.2.
-Profile (Not Done)
+## 5.1.2.
+Profile

-Users would be able to update their Profile with information such as:
+Users would be able to update their **Profile** with information such as:

-- Name
+- Name (name)
-- Current year of study
+- Current Year of Study (year)
-- Degree
+- Degree (degree)
-- Current Modules
+- Current Modules Taken (currentModuleS)
-- Academic goals
+- Academic Goals (academicGoals)
+ - Dean’s List
+ - First Class
+ - Second Class Upper
+ - Second Class Lower
+ - Third Class
+- Chill
-- Status
+- Status  (status)
 - Active (Looking for new groups)
-  - Snooze (Not looking for new groups at the moment)
+- Snooze (Not looking for new groups at the moment) Personal Interest (personalInterest)
-- Current Project and/or Study Groups
-- Past Project and/or Study Groups(Optional to show)
-- GPA (Optional to show)
-- Personal Interest
-- Ratings (Peer Review)
+___View___
+Users can view any profile that is found in the ‘Profiles’ Database

+___Edit___
+Users can edit their own profiles exclusively.
+Ensure that any changes made by users are transmitted to the database.
+Checks are conducted to validate that the correct profile entry is being updated.

+The ‘Profiles’ database was created using MongoDB for users to access the aforementioned functions.

 Purpose:

-- To indicate personal information which are of interest to other users who are looking for project or study mates
+To indicate personal information which is of interest to other users who are looking for project or study mates

+...

-## 5.3.
-Groups (Not Done)
+## 5.1.3.
+Groups

-Users can create Groups and will be appointed as the admin.
-As the admin, they are able to determine group settings such as:
+As the creator of Groups, the user is able to determine group settings such as:
+- Group Name (groupName)

-- Group Status
+- Group Status (groupStatus)
-  - Open
+- Public
 - Private
-- Group Name
-- Module Description
-  - Indicates some modules that the group focuses on (eg. BT4508)
+- ... (continue with other properties)

+...

+## 5.1.4.
+Search

+Users can use the Search function to find other users and groups that match the keywords used.
+There will be tabs to swap between a profile or a group that categorizes the results respectively.

+Profile Tab (default):
+...

-- Group Description
+Group Tab:
-  - Indicate group’s dynamic (eg. Chill Study Group)

-Additionally, admins are able to send invitations to other students.
-Students can also request to join an existing project/study group that is open.
+...

 Purpose:

-- To allow users to create groups to invite others that share common academic goals/modules
-- To allow users to join groups that fit their academic goals

-## 5.4.
-Search Function (Not Done)

-Users can use the Search Function to find other users and groups that match to the keywords used.
-There will be tabs to swap between a person or a group that categorizes the results respectively.
-Users can search for either a name or a module.

-Under the ‘Users’ tab, the system would recommend a list of students that matches with the keywords searched.
-The words used in the search bar would be matched to:

-- Other users’ Names
-- Other users’ Current Modules

-Moreover, users can swap to the ‘Group’ tab where the system would recommend a list of groups that matches with the keywords searched.
-The words used in the search bar would be matched to:

-- Other groups’ Names
-- Other groups’ Module Description
-- Other groups’ Group Description

-Purpose:

-- To allow users to find other users and groups that fit their criteria of interest
+To allow users to find other users and groups that fit their criteria of interest

-## 5.5.
-Chat Function (Not Done)

-A Chat Function would be implemented for multiple uses within the website.

-Purpose:

-- To allow users to reach out and connect with other users
-- To allow users within groups to communicate with one another

-## 5.6.
-Algorithm (Not Done)

-Moreover, based on the user's current groups as well as the user's search history, the website makes use of an Algorithm to recommend new users and groups to connect with.

-Purpose:

-- To connect users with new people outside of their usual social circle
-- To allow users to develop soft skills such as communication skills and teamwork which will benefit them in the long run as they enter the workforce

-## 5.7.
-Scheduling Interface (Not Done)

-A Scheduling Interface (Calendar) that allows groups to plan their meetups and set deadlines.
-Reminders can also be sent out to the user’s email to remind them of upcoming deadlines and meetups.

-Purpose:

-- To allow easy scheduling of meet-ups for groups
-- To ensure that users in the same group are kept on task

-## 5.8.
-Database (Not Done)

-A Database will be created using mySQL to store:

-- Users’ login details
-- User’s profile information
-- Groups’ information

-Purpose:

-- To allow the search function to look up our database and find users/groups of their interest
-- To support our authentication function by checking that input username/email and input password matches the ones in our database

 # 6. Timeline